Project Lifecycle - Agile Framework

 At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-For a self-organizing team to exist, it must be able to reflect on past decisions and events
+For a self-organizing team to exist, it must be able to reflect on past decisions and events.

 Quite easy to do, actually: it is normally called a

-are events which should occur as
+Retrospectives are events which should occur as

-, so you can always iterate on the
+regularly as delivers, so you can always iterate on the

 most recent achievement.

-should focus in
+The retrospective should focus in

-, what didn't go well
+what went well, what didn't go well and

-how can the team improve
+how can the team improve.
+Of course,

-this is not a rule
+this is not a rule and

-the team is free to adapt it to use what is best for the team itself
+the team is free to adapt it to use what is best for the team itself.

 > What Does It Mean to be Agile?